 Blog posts must be original texts, unless we have explicitly discussed a rare exception and clarified the rights situation.
 Posts should generally be no longer than 2,000 words, often around 1,000, although we can be flexible about these limits.
 Texts will be edited by an experienced editor–historian, so people not completely at home in English can still contribute in this language.

-Email Kerstin von der Krone and Mark Stoneman, and please include a note about your academic position or qualifications.
+Email Kerstin von der Krone and Mark Stoneman, and please include a note about your academic qualifications.

 Texts should generally follow U.S. spellings.
 Scholarly apparatus can entail weblinks, endnotes, or a combination of the two.
 For endnotes, simply use that function in your word processing application and follow the Chicago Manual of Style.
 Weblinks should be placed in parentheses after the relevant portion of the text from which you want to link.